 Therefore, of the $875,000, your agent will be receiving $21,875.
 This means the buyer's agent will also be receiving the same amount (if their commission wasn't negotiated otherwise).

-What Does The Commission Cover?
+What Does Real Estate Commission Cover?

 This is an important question that should be discussed as you’re interviewing different agents.
 When you’re buying, that commission is covering the listings your agent is showing you, as well as organizing the showings.
 They’re also your local expert who can match you with the right neighbourhood, and they’re most likely going to negotiate a great deal on your behalf.

 When you're selling>>, that commission is covering the marketing of your home.
-From advertising on social media platforms, to the newspaper and magazines, or even on the side of buses.
-They're also in charge of organizing open houses and getting your home to look its absolute best with the help of stagers and photographers.
+From advertising on social media platforms to the newspaper and magazines, or even on the side of buses.
+They're also in charge of organizing open houses and getting your home to look it's absolute best with the help of stagers and photographers.

 Who Is Paying Their Commission?